Ingestion pipeline reference

 • Configuration: Parse JSON

-• Target field: body
+• Target attribute: body

-• Prefix new fields: context
+• Prefix new attributes: context

 Log before: